AKA The Wacky Adventures of Will!

 Design by Casey Ingraham

-I was absolutely thrilled and beyond grateful to play Hernando in House of Desires by Sor Juana Inés de la Cruz, directed by Marc Gomes and stage managed by Zach De Brino!!
+I was absolutely thrilled and beyond grateful to be in House of Desires by Sor Juana Inés de la Cruz, directed by Marc Gomes and stage managed by Zach De Brino!!
 I was also incredibly excited to be the Fight Captain for this production!

 I had the immense privilege and honor to be chosen as part of the ensemble for Chautauqua Theatre Company's virtual academy!
 Under the leadership of Andrew Borba and Stori Ayers, our ensemble participated in a series of workshops and classes from incredible folks like Budi Miller, Arlene Hutton, Sarah Wansley, Steve H. Broadnax, and Tia James!
 This experience changed my life, and I can never say enough how grateful I am for all of the people involved, for the friendships that I made, and the wonderful guidance and mentorship I recieved!